jaimiles23/Multiplication-Medley/README.md

    2. "red": colour adjective
    3. "dog": animal noun

-Rather than hard coding "the red dog" as a response, speech construction samples from three different message tuples (MT).
+Rather than hard coding "the red dog" as a response, speech construction methods sample from the following three message tuples (MT).
 ```python 3
 MT_DET = (
     "The",